m0lentum/starframe/README.md

 # Running the test game

-There's not much to show here, but thanks to the Rust toolchain it's very easy to check out my tiny test game should you wish to do so.
+There's not much to show here, but should you wish to check out my tiny test game, here's how:

+**The manual way**

 1. Install [Rust](https://www.rust-lang.org/learn/get-started)
+2. You may need to install `pkgconfig` and drivers for Vulkan, DX12, or Metal depending on your platform
+3. Clone and navigate to this repository
+4. `cargo run --example testgame`

+**The easy way, using [Nix](https://nixos.org/nix/)**

-2. Clone and navigate to this repository
+1. Clone and navigate to this repository
+2. `nix-shell`
 3. `cargo run --example testgame`

-Alternatively, you can install Rust using [Nix](https://nixos.org/nix/) by simply opening a `nix-shell` in the project root directory.

 ### Testgame keybindings